TaitoUnited/taito-cli/docs/docs/04-usage.md

 Run `taito -h` to show a list of all predefined commands of Taito CLI and additional custom commands provided by currently enabled plugins.
 Run `taito COMMAND -h` to search for a command help; try for example `taito db -h`, `taito feat -h` or `taito env -h`.
 Write `taito` and hit tab, and you'll get autocompletion for taito commands.

 Some of the plugins require authentication.
 If you encounter a connection or authorization error, run `taito auth:ENV` inside a project directory to authenticate in the context of a project environment (for example `taito auth:dev`).
-Note that your credentials are saved on the Taito CLI container image, as you don't need them laying on your host file system anymore.
-Alternatively you can save them on host if you just set `taito_save_credentials_on_host` to `true` and create the appropriate directories on your home directory, for example: `mkdir -p ~/.aws ~/.azure ~/.config/gcloud ~/.kube`.

 [Taito CLI tutorial](https://taitounited.github.io/taito-cli/tutorial/) guides you through common software development scenarios in a chronological order.
 You may consider it as a chronological Taito CLI manual.